Another French travel story....

 My wife, always quick with her humour, even in dread circumstances, suggested that

 the real name was probably "Passion Hotel" - little did she know how right she was!
+Our Garagist introduced us to a largish lady, dressed in flamboyant clothes, explained the situation, and disappeared with a Gallic enthousiasm to search for our Spitfire.

 We followed our lady, with many petticoats, up to a sort of attic room, an artist's